ailtonbsj/Windows-8-Cursors-for-Lubuntu/README.md

-# Windows 8 Cursors for Lubuntu
+# Windows 8 Cursor Theme for Lubuntu 18.04 LTS

 This is an fork from David Farkas (SRZW)